wormhole-foundation/wormhole-icco/WHITEPAPER.md

   - A maximum USD amount to raise
   - The address that can claim the proceeds of the sale
   - The address that should receive the offered tokens in case the minimum raise amount is not met
-  - The ATA on the Solana contributor where offered tokens will be sent
   - The KYC authority public key
 - An array of accepted tokens on each chain + the USD conversion rate which they are accepted at

 The `createSale()` method deposits the offered tokens, assigns an ID which identifies the sale and attests a `SaleInit` packet over the wormhole.
 This packet contains all the information from above.
 It will also attest a `SolanaSaleInit` packet over the wormhole if any Solana tokens are accepted as collateral in the sale.
 The sale information is also stored locally.

 The attested `SaleInit` packet (or the `SolanaSaleInit`) is submitted to the `TokenSaleContributor` contracts.
-The contributor contracts stores the sale information locally which is relevant to its chain.
+The `TokenSaleContributor` contracts stores the sale information locally which is relevant to its chain.

 The `TokenSaleConductor` contract can terminate the sale by calling `abortSaleBeforeStartTime()` before the sale period begins.
 Only the wallet that called `createSale()` can invoke this method.

 During the start and end timestamp the `TokenSaleContributor` contracts accept contributions in the specified tokens.
 The `contribute()` method takes an argument `bytes memory sig` which is a third party signature stating that KYC was performed for a particular contribution.
 The `TokenSaleContributor` calls `verifySignature` to recover a public key from the passed signature.
 If the public key matches the `authority` address in the `TokenSaleContributor` state, the contribution is permitted.
+In the case where the KYC `authority` key is compromised, the contract deployer can invoke the `updateSaleAuthority()` method on the `TokenSaleConductor`.
+An `AuthorityUpdated` packet will be attested over the wormhole, and the `TokensSaleContributor` contracts will update the known `authority` for the specified sale by calling `saleAuthorityUpdated()`.

-After the sale duration anyone can call the `attestContributions()` method on the contributor, which attests a `Contribution` packet over the wormhole.
+After the sale duration, anyone can call the `attestContributions()` method on the `TokenSaleContributor`, which attests a `ContributionsSealed` packet over the wormhole.
+If the sale accepts Solana tokens, the Solana `TokenSaleContributor` will send the `solanaTokenAccount` in the `ContributionsSealed` packet.
+This tells the `TokenSaleConductor` which account to send the sale tokens to on Solana after the sale is completed.

 The `TokenSaleConductor` now collects the `Contributions` packets from all chains & tokens.

-After all contributions have been collected, anyone can call the `sealSale()` method on the Conductor.
+After all contributions have been collected, anyone can call the `sealSale()` method on the `TokenSaleConductor`.
 The method evaluates whether the minimum raise amount has been met using the conversion rates specified initially (a later version could use rates from an oracle at closing).
-The conversion rates are scaled based on the accepted token decimals on the conductor chain relative to the token decimals on the native chain.
+The conversion rates are scaled based on the accepted token decimals on the `TokenSaleConductor` chain relative to the token decimals on the native chain.
 It is crucial that the conversion rates are scaled properly in order to correctly calculate token allocations.
 In case it was successful it:

 - Calculates allocations and excess contributions (if total contributions sum to a value larger than the maximum raise amount)
   - Excess contributions are calculated by taking the difference between the maximum raise amount and the total contributions.
     Each contributor receives excess contributions proportional to their contribution amount (individualContribution / totalContributions \* totalExcessContributions)
-- Emits a `SaleSealed` packet - indicated to the Contributor contracts that the sale was successful
+- Emits a `SaleSealed` packet - indicated to the `TokenSaleContributor` contracts that the sale was successful
 - Emits another `SaleSealed` packet if the sale accepts Solana tokens as collateral.
 The message is in the same format as the original `SaleSealed` packet, but only contains information regarding Solana token allocations.
 This is necessary due to VAA size contraints on Solana.
-- Bridges the relevant share of offered tokens to the Contributor contracts.
+- Bridges the relevant share of offered tokens to the `TokenSaleContributor` contracts.
 - Refunds the `refundRecipient` sale tokens during a fixed-price sale if the maxRaise parameter is not exceeded.

 Or in case the goal was not met, it: